-- 1. Identify the study area, this could be all cities or a representative sample.
-As urban ecosystem accounting applications have been limited to date, it is likely that these would be progressed on a case by case basis or a small initial sample. - 2.
-Obtain satellite imagery for the analysis area (SDG 11.7.1 proposes LANDSAT imagery). - 3.
-Using the satellite imagery for the study area to classify pixels (or Basic Spatial Units (BSUs) in SEEA EEA terms22) as built up, non-built-up and water. - 4.
+- 3. Using the satellite imagery for the study area to classify pixels (or Basic Spatial Units (BSUs) in SEEA EA terms23) as built up, non-built-up and water. - 4.
 Assess the urban-ness of each pixel (BSU) within the ecosystem accounting area.
 This is achieved by placing a 1-km2 circle around each built-up pixel and calculating the share of pixels in the circle that are also built-up.
 If >=50% of the pixels in the circle are built-up, the pixel is classified as Urban.
 If >=25% and <50% of the pixels in the circle are built-up, the pixel is classified as Suburban.
-If <25% of the pixels in the circle are built-up, the pixel as Rural. - 5.
+If <25% of the pixels in the circle are built-up, the pixel is classified as Rural. - 5.
 Combine the contiguous urban and suburban pixels (BSUs) to form the urban cluster of the built up area (i.e., the urban ecosystem accounting area).